gavana-work/self-signed-certs/README.md

 # Purpose

-This is a pair of scripts for creating a local Certificate of Authority to issue your own SSL certificates.
+This is a pair of scripts for creating a local Certificate Authority to issue your own SSL certificates.
 The only requirement is `openssl`.

 # Instructions